 - If there are strange noises, explain to the children what is making them.
 These will be especially noticeable when moving from country to city or vice versa.

-In this way your children will be able to sail through moving to a new locations without too many worries or nightmares.
+In this way your children will be able to sail through moving to a new location without too many worries or nightmares.